sapporo-wes/sapporo-service/docs/architecture.md

 ## SQLite Index

 The SQLite database (`sapporo.db`) is an **index**, not a data store.
-It is rebuilt every 30 minutes by scanning the run directories and can be deleted at any time without data loss.
+It is rebuilt at a configurable interval (default: 30 minutes) by scanning the run directories and can be deleted at any time without data loss.
 It exists solely to make `GET /runs` (list all runs) fast.
 Individual run queries (`GET /runs/{run_id}`) always read from the filesystem.

 ## RO-Crate